KDE/digikam-doc/getting_started/quick_start.rst

    digiKam First Run Dialog to Download Deep-learning Model Files

 .. note::
+    In addition to the deep-learning models above, digiKam can download a local **Large Language Model** used by the :ref:`Natural Language Search <natural_language_search>` feature.
+    This model (Qwen2.5-1.5B-Instruct, about 1.1 GB) lets you search your collection by describing what you want in plain language.
+It is larger than the other model files and entirely optional: it is offered as a separate item in the downloader, and Natural Language Search is the only feature that uses it.
+Like every other model, it runs only on your computer and shares no data over the Internet.

     A GPU card supporting `OpenCL <https://en.wikipedia.org/wiki/OpenCL>`_ will gain calculation performances with the deep-learning engine used in digiKam. eg. Face Workflow, Auto-Tags, Aesthetic Detection, and AI tools.
 Compatibility can be checked in the :ref:`Setting/Miscellaneous/System dialog page <system_settings>`.